-How to (Drastically) Cut Wedding Costs
+How to (Drastically) Slash Wedding Costs

 So what ruthless tricks are available to you to ensure you can still achieve a thrifty version of your much longed-for day, without turning it into a parody of your quintessential wedding?
 Can it be done?
 Where there’s ‘I will’, there’s a way…

-However, when I said ruthless I wasn’t joking – chances are you will be benefitting from the misery of a broken engagement.
+However, when I said ruthless I wasn’t joking – chances are you’ll be benefitting from the misery of a broken engagement.
 If you can live with that, you can clinch an absolute winner.
 Alternatively, consider off-peak dates and days of the week for lower prices, or a dusk wedding and skip the wedding breakfast to save megabucks.

+How to Slash Your Wedding Costs?
 The Gift List